wchiquito/jj-for-everyone.github.io/src/introduction.md

 I do assume you know how to run commands in the terminal.
 I will often suggest you run commands to modify files, which only work on Unix-like operating systems like Linux and Mac.
-If you're using Windows, you could use WSL or do the file modifications manually.
+If you're on Windows, consider using WSL (or simply switching to Linux).

 ## How to read this book